brandongk-ubco/segmenter/docs/compute_canada.md

 ```
 Then either logout/login or `source ~/.bashrc` to load conda.
 You should see `(base)` in your prompt which specifies the Conda environment you are currently using.

+Finally, downgrade python to 3.6 for now as it is compatible:

+`conda install python=3.6`

 # Add your SLURM_ACCOUNT info to your ~./bashrc

 `export SLURM_ACCOUNT=def-<SUPERVISOR>`